Vulcan Iron Works: United States

-Vulcan built a large number of gasoline-powered locomotives with a mechanical drive, such as the Maumelle Ordnance Works Locomotive 1, built in 1942.

 Seattle

 The Vulcan Iron Works in Seattle had Jacob Furth as its president.
 Furth ran the Vulcan Iron Works along with the Puget Sound Electric Railway and street railways on the Puget Sound.

 San Francisco

 A Vulcan Iron Works was established at 135 Fremont Street, San Francisco in 1850 during the California gold rush.
 The factory occupied the block bounded by Fremont, Mission, Howard, and First Streets.
 The factory maintained the name through a number of owners building boilers, steam engines, mining machinery, sawmills, and some relatively primitive steam locomotives for 19th century California railroads.
 It built the Oregon Pony in 1861.
 The factory was destroyed by the 1906 San Francisco earthquake, but steel fabrication activities resumed on the site after the quake.

 Charleston

 There was a Vulcan Iron Works on Cumberland Street, Charleston, South Carolina in 1865.